 During the market run, William and Catherine received a very warm Irish welcome.
 The royal couple was greeted by the locals with flowers and huge cheers.
 William also stood for a selfie – something Royals usually avoid.

 Then it was cooking time.
-Duchess helped in chopping carrots to make soup while Prince William tried his hand at mixing cookie dough for making cookies.
+The Duchess of Cambridge helped in chopping carrots to make soup while Prince William tried his hand at mixing cookie dough for making cookies.

 During the couple’s engagement interview in 2010, they talked about their cooking habits about how William would make a mess in Kitchen and Catherine had to step in to save the day.
 It looks like the second in line to the British Throne has finally got the handle of basic cooking skills.

-The Duchess spoke about the importance of healthy food choices, adding that she was very impressed that they were cooking the soup from scratch.
+The Duchess of Cambridge spoke about the importance of healthy food choices, adding that she was very impressed that they were cooking the soup from scratch.

 After showing off their cooking skills, William and Catherine enjoyed a game to table tennis before visiting the art room of the centre where various artwork and bunting made by the children were on display.